daydreamer2023/gqnlib/README.md

 Dataset is provided by deepmind, and you can see how to download them from [DeepMind GitHub](https://github.com/deepmind/gqn-datasets).

-The following commant will download the specified dataset and convert tfrecords into torch gziped files.
+The following command will download the specified dataset and convert tfrecords into torch gziped files.
 This shell script uses [`gsutil`](https://cloud.google.com/storage/docs/gsutil) command, which should be installed in advance ([read here](https://cloud.google.com/storage/docs/gsutil_install)).

+**Caution**: This process takes many hours, maybe 2~3 hours, although I did not exactly measure it.
+It also requires a lot of memory (I used 32 GB machine).

+**Caution**: This process creates many files.
+For example, original `shepard_metzler_5_parts` dataset contains 900 train files (17 GB) and 100 test files (5 GB), but converted dataset contains 810,000 train files (49 GB) and 200,000 test files (12 GB).

 ```bash
 # Usage